caviri/Volterralab_howto/docs/servers.md

 If you want to connect you can access directly from the explorer address line or in mac from the finder > go to option.

+### Synology

+To access to the control panel is necesary to have an administration account and access through here [http://130.223.30.65:5000/](http://130.223.30.65:5000/).

+#### Known issues

+From time to time a backup fail appears.
+This must be consider normal if only happens sporadically.

 ### UNIL NAS

 This NAS belongs to university and every member of the lab has a PRIVATE folder that could be used.